npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run all the tests.
 They should still pass.

-Extract an abstract superclass Open, pulling up sessionStarted and cancelSignUp as concrete.
+Extract an abstract superclass Open, pulling up close and cancelSignUp as concrete.
 (Ignore the members highlighted in red in the dialog -- they will be inherited from the SignupSheet base class).

 Make Open a sealed class.
 This will get rid of any compilation errors.